ElteHupkes/ember-query-params/README.md

 # How to use
 ## File setup
 Just include the supplied `Router.js` file somewhere in your project.
+Right after Ember.js should be fine - it's important that it's executed before routing starts.

 ## Route configuration
 The most simple setup to work with query parameters